Earthquakes on May 11, 2026

 8.0 km---✓ ReviewedUSGS →

-This magnitude 2.5 event was detected 18 km WSW of Johannesburg, CA on May 11, 2026, with origin time 21:26 UTC.
+Seismographs logged a magnitude 2.5 earthquake 18 km WSW of Johannesburg, CA with origin time 21:26 UTC on May 11, 2026.
 The hypocenter lay at 8.0 km, placing this in the shallow crustal category.
-Coordinates: 35.304°, -117.814°.
+The epicenter is at 35.304°, -117.814°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11